KS2 SATs: Everything you should know

 How to prepare for KS2 SATs?

-If time is tight, then short, concentrated bursts usually work best here – you might find that your kiddos get more out of a short, but focused 15-minute session than they would from a 2-hour marathon!
+If time is tight, then short, concentrated bursts usually work best.
+A short, but focused 15-minute session can often teach more than a 2-hour study marathon!

-That could be a quick spelling test on the way to school, a times table revision session while they’re getting ready for bed, or even putting in place 15 minutes of reading each night before they go to sleep.
+This could be a quick spelling test on the way to school, a times table revision session while they’re getting ready for bed, or even 15 minutes of reading each night before they go to sleep.

-Another helpful tool is to put in place a study schedule.
-You can create this with your learner and ensure it fits around their other planned activities.
+Another helpful tip is to create a study schedule with your learner, ensuring that studying fits around their other planned activities throughout the week.

 With six different papers to revise for, it could be helpful to know where to focus your efforts.
 Speaking with your kiddo’s teacher or checking their latest school report is the best way to find out if there are any areas they’ve been struggling with that could use some extra attention.

-Finally, the key to getting your kiddos to stick with their revision is to keep it interesting for them!
-Mix up their study routines with a combination of past papers, interactive games workbooks and online quizzes.
+Finally, the key to getting your kiddos to stick with their revision is to keep it interesting!
+Mix up their study routines with a combination of past papers, interactive games, workbooks and online quizzes.

-We know that interactive games and activities are always a big hit with learners, so why not add these to your study schedule too?
-DoodleLearning has a range of apps that are packed with activities that are perfect for KS2 SATs revision!
+We know that interactive games and activities are always a big hit with learners, so be sure to include them in your study schedule.
+DoodleLearning has a range of apps packed with activities perfect for KS2 SATs revision!

-Both our maths app and our English app are full of fun games and activities that are all fully aligned with the national curriculum.
-The apps automatically create a personalised programme of activities to cover all the bases and boost their skills – what’s not to love?
+Both our maths app and English app are full of fun games and activities that are fully aligned with the national curriculum.
+The apps automatically create a personalised programme of activities to cover all the bases and boost their skills!

 KS2 SATs past papers